watermarkhu/mkdocstrings-matlab/docs/usage/configuration/members.md

 !!! warning

     In the summary, the title of the properties summary will be *attributes*, and the title of the namespaces summary will be *modules*.
 This is due to mkdocstrings-matlab's dependency on mkdocstrings-python.
-For now, mkdocstrings-matlab does not implement its own Jinja templates for rendering, leading to these summary titles.
+For now, mkdocstrings-matlab does not implement its own Jinja templates for rendering summaries, leading to these summary titles.

 ## `show_labels`